By Rabbi Ari Perl

 As the holiday of Passover draws to a close, we look forward to the end of social distancing and a return to normalcy.
 But having experienced first-hand the crippling effect of isolation on our social, emotional and professional lives, we must acknowledge our moral obligation to stand up for those languishing on the transplant waiting list.
 As national Donate Life Month, April is a perfect time to register as an organ donor, become better informed about Judaism’s very positive view of organ donation and then educate family members and friends about this great mitzvah of pikuach nefesh (saving lives).

 By next Passover, our isolation and anxiety will hopefully be nothing more than a memory.
 But like our experience in Egypt, remembering what that was like obligates us to restore hope to those whose quarantine won’t be lifted until they receive the gift of life.

-Rabbi Ari Perl is Vice President, Multicultural Engagement and directs the Jewish Community Engagement initiative at LiveOnNY, the federally designated non-profit organization that oversees all deceased donor organ donation in NYC and the surrounding NY counties.
+Rabbi Ari Perl is vice president of Jewish Community Engagement at LiveOnNY, the non-profit organization that oversees all deceased donor organ donation in NYC and the surrounding NY counties.
 During his 20 years as a congregation rabbi, Rabbi Perl also served as VP of the Rabbinical Council of America, president of the Rabbinical Association of Greater Dallas and as a federation board member.
 He can be reached at email@example.com.